Veziik/shakespeare-translations/README.md

 \- 4 Claude Code proofreading tasks (1 per language)

 \- 5 Claude Code JLPT annotation tasks (for Japanese post-processing)

-\# Below contains the prompt used to achieve these translations

 \*\*All 25 tasks must be visible and manageable from the manager agent's Claude Code console.\*\*